Priory Partnership for Learning

 - Improved knowledge of Midday Supervisors to engage children in activities.

-- Children have taken part in more competitions within school through House to House challenges.
+- Children have taken part in inter-partnership school competitions.

 - There is an increased number of clubs on offer and a wider variety at different times of the year.